jamonholmgren/ProMotion/docs/Reference/ProMotion WebScreen.md

 #### webview

-Reference to the UIWebView that is automatically created.
+Reference to the WKWebView that is automatically created.

 #### external_links